 HOW TO GET TO ZION NATIONAL PARK

 Zion Canyon has two car entrances at the east and the south.
 We will use one or the other depending on where we come from.

 If you enter the east access with a large vehicle (7.8+ feet wide or 11.5+ feet high), keep in mind that you must buy a special permit to cross The Zion-Mount Carmel Tunnel.
-This tunnel is quite narrow and double-directional, so with the permit, they will cut the traffic and let you ride at the middle of the two ways.
-The price is $ 15 and you can use it twice, to enter the park and to exit.
+This tunnel is narrow and bi-directional, but with the permit, they will stop traffic and let you ride in the middle over both lanes.
+The cost is $15 and you can use it to enter and exit the park.
 More information here.

 HOW TO GET TO ZION FROM LAS VEGAS

 In addition to the fact that there are many tourist attractions in Las Vegas, the closest international airport to Zion National Park is located there, so almost all travelers visit this city sooner or later.
 Besides, there are many places where you can rent a car in Las Vegas.
 The distance between Zion and Las Vegas is 167 miles, so it will only take about 3 hours to get here.
 From Las Vegas, we will enter Zion through the south entrance.

 HOW TO GET TO ZION FROM BRYCE